henryhawke/wolfram-llm-mcp/README.md

 Query Wolfram Alpha for computational, mathematical, scientific, and factual information.

+This has been invaluable to me as LLMs have such a tough time with math computation so Wolfram Alpha comes in so handy.

 **Parameters:**

 - `input` (required): The natural language query to send to Wolfram Alpha